 All LNG carriers adhere to rigorous safety standards and requirements that have been established through years of commercial LNG operations, and help ensure the protection of the world’s waterways.

-The safety record of the industry – more than 50 years without a single cargo loss, and a product that evaporates rather then spills – makes LNG a product that is embraced by the community of Kitimat and to the Haisla First Nation, on whose land we are proposing to build the project.
+The safety record of the industry – more than 50 years without a single cargo loss, and a product that evaporates rather then spills – makes LNG a product that is embraced by the community of Kitimat and to the Haisla First Nation, on whose land we are building the project.

 LNG carriers’ passage to the LNG Canada facility will involve a 294 kilometre-long voyage from the sea.
 Commercial shipping to the Port of Kitimat at the head of the Kitimat Arm has been well established for decades.
 The LNG Canada shipping route is via the Dixon Entrance starting near the Triple Island Pilot Station and continues via Hecate Strait, Browning Entrance, Principe Channel, Nepean Sound, Otter Channel, Squally Channel, Lewis Passage, and Wright Sound before entering the Douglas Channel leading up to Kitimat.